ckormanyos/gamma_f77/README.md

 $$\Gamma(z)=\int_{0}^{\infty}t^{z-1} e^{t} dt\text{,}$$

-$\Gamma(z)$ is valued complex-infinity at the origin and also has poles at negative integer values along the real axis.
+$\Gamma(z)$ has a value of complex-infinity at the origin and also has poles at integer values along the negative real axis.

 Reflection is given by